 DPS can create custom units through vertical integration.
 This strategy concentrates on the control of manufacturing, which is done in-house versus outsourced manufacturing.
 DPS Engineers and Production Staff cooperate to design and manufacture the perfect RTUs for your monitoring needs.
 This process consists of: cutting, bending, and powder coating the metal case; assembling the circuit boards; and having finished RTUs go through rounds of tests by different technicians for quality assurance.
 So if you need an RTU with a very unique requirement, DPS can definitely customize one for you.What if I need help configuring my RTU or T/Mon?

 If you need help configuring your RTU or T/Mon, DPS has a technical support line that is available 24/7.
 Our technical support is always ready and willing to help you.
 If you need a more hands on experience, DPS offers a one-week factory training course at no cost to you!
 You will only be responsible for your own travel and lodging expense.
 Please do not hesitate to call or sign up for the factory training course today!

 Please call us at 1-800-693-0351 or email us for more information.
 Our Sales Engineers will be happy to assist you.Back to Remote Alarms

-It's 1:49 AM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 12:06 AM on Thursday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.